theredpea/theredpea.github.io/_posts/2023-03-01-translating-subtitle-merger-from-python-to-rust.markdown

  - combine
  - write_combined_file

-We'll translate them starting these functions from the inside out.
+We'll translate these functions in the order they are executed.

 #### Translating `read_lines`
 `read_lines` takes a single file, opens the file in read-mode ([`rt`](https://stackoverflow.com/a/23051095/1175496)) and yields a result for every nonempty line -- the `yield` means `read_lines` is a [generator](https://towardsdatascience.com/basics-of-python-generators-a47b3cab1a23).
 In fact the `subtitles-combiner` project is described as "an example of using generators for creating data processign pipelines", and links to [this presentation on Python Generator Hacking](http://www.slideshare.net/dabeaz/python-generator-hacking).